-(1) The Retail segment includes commissions and fees reported in the "Other" column of the Segment Information in Note 16 of the Notes to the Consolidated Financial Statements, which includes corporate and consolidation items.
+1) The Retail segment includes commissions and fees reported in the "Other" column of the Segment Information table in Note 16 of the Notes to the Consolidated Financial Statements, which includes corporate and consolidation items.

-For 2022, National Programs segment Organic Revenue growth was adjusted to include the impact of certain offices within the Services segment for which Mr. Walker had responsibility in 2022 (collectively, the "2022 Office-Based Adjustments").
-The growth rate for National Programs segment Organic Revenue - adjusted, which is a non-GAAP financial measure, for the year ended December 31, 2022, is as follows:
+For 2023, Retail segment Organic Revenue growth was adjusted to include the impact of certain offices within the National Programs and Wholesale Brokerage segments for which Mr. Barrett Brown had responsibility in 2023 (collectively, the "2023 Retail Office-Based Adjustments").
+The growth rate for Retail segment Organic Revenue - adjusted, which is a non-GAAP financial measure and which for 2023 excludes Foreign Currency Translation, for the year ended December 31, 2023, is as follows: